Hi, I'm Parth

 Like you, I want to live in a fairer, more equal world.
 This drive has led me to work at the intersection of design, technology and social impact.

-Right now, I'm part of the Product team responsible for user loyalty at finder.
+Right now, I’m working with a team of engineers and designers to build a system for personalisation at scale at Finder.
+I’m also part of the Product team for Finder’s UK business.
 We're on a journey to become the preferred ecosystem for helping people make better, more informed decisions.

 Before this, I worked at a startup that helped people in large organisations apply best practice design thinking and lean startup methods.

-The future belongs to people and organisations with a purpose oriented towards positive change.
-I put this belief in practice by moonlighting on social impact projects of all kinds to do my part in making zebras* mainstream.
-I currently serve on the board of Young Change Agents, helping young people see problems as opportunities through social entrepreneurship in practice.
-I'm also a personal fitness and yoga trainer in my spare time.
+I believe that the future belongs to people and organisations with a positive purpose – to leave the world better than they found it.
+Right now, I put this belief in practice by working on social impact projects to help make zebras* mainstream.
+I currently serve on the board of Young Change Agents, helping young people see problems as opportunities through practical social entrepreneurship.
+I'm also a personal trainer and yoga instructor in my spare time.

 * Zebra organisations both make money and improve society.
 They won’t sacrifice one for the other.
 They recognise that we live in a time of multi-dimensional challenges that narrow approaches cannot solve.
 Instead, they take a systems view and often cross sectoral, disciplinary and cultural boundaries in their solutions.
 Also known as social enterprises, for-purpose companies, social businesses, and so on.